MicrosoftDocs/azure-docs-powershell/Az/Az.StorageMover/Start-AzStorageMoverJobDefinition.md

 # Start-AzStorageMoverJobDefinition

 ## SYNOPSIS
-Requests an Agent to start a new instance of this Job Definition, generating a new Job Run resource.
+Creates a new Job Run resource for the specified Job Definition and passes it to the Agent for execution.

 ## SYNTAX